 i.
 “Surely it has not come to this among God’s people, that he must do as we like, or else we will not praise him.
 If he does not please us every day, and give way to our whims, and gratify our tastes, then we will not praise him.”
 (Spurgeon)

 ii.
 “But how blank (think we) was the devil, when, hoping to hear Job blaspheme God, he heareth him blessing God’s name in this sort.”
 (Trapp)

 iii.
 Later in the book, as spiritual battle is fought in and all around Job, he will seem to move very far from these words of worship.
-Yet is it important to remember that a man’s first reaction is often very telling, and reveals what really dominates his heart.
+Yet it is important to remember that a man’s first reaction is often very telling, and reveals what really dominates his heart.
 Worship was Job’s first reaction to his crisis.

 c.
-The Lord gave, and the Lord has taken away: Job analyzed his situation in a godly and wise way.
+The LORD gave, and the LORD has taken away: Job analyzed his situation in a godly and wise way.
 Job understood that:

 · He came into this world with nothing, so everything he had was indeed a blessing from the bounty of God.
 If he now had less, it was still more than he came into this world with and more than he would take with him to the world beyond.